Landonwilson1/REGEX/README.md

 # REGEX Tutorial: Matching HEX

 The hexadecimal number system, sometimes just called HEX, is a number system that uses 16 unique symbols to represent a particular value.
 These symbols are 0-9 and a-f.

 One of the many cases of the hexadecimal number system are hex color codes.
-A hex color code is a way to represent a color in RBG format.
+These color codes represent a color in RBG format.
 For example:

 ```
 BLUE #e2f1fb